 Cycling out of Hobart is a challenge and to get to the east coast drive of Tasmania, you need to cycle across a massive highway bridge packed with heavy traffic!
 Thank goodness for a bike path that leads to a shared bikeway along the bridge and thus my adventure begins.

-The round trip of Tasmania on 2 wheels was done in 12 days , a total of about 1000km.
-I still tried my best to pack light but of course when I reached the hilly sections of my Tasmania ride, I really do wish I could just get rid of my tent.
-Pretty happy to have an extra 10 litre backpack at hand when I did my groceries and the small bag just wrapped around my saddle bag securely, no issues during ascent and high speed descent!
-There wasn’t a case when I felt the tikit with it’s 16 inch wheels lacking during the bike tour.
+The round trip of Tasmania on 2 wheels was done in 12 days, a total of about 1000km.
+I still tried my best to pack light but of course, when I reached the hilly sections of my Tasmania ride, I really do wish I could just get rid of my tent.
+Pretty happy to have an extra 10-liter backpack at hand when I did my groceries and the small bag just wrapped around my saddle bag securely, no issues during ascent and high-speed descent!
+There wasn’t a case when I felt the tikit with its 16-inch wheels lacking during the bike tour.
 Most of the roads were all paved except the occasional gravel roads when I needed to take shortcuts.
-I mounted Kojak tyres on my tikit and thank God not a single tyre puncture and no mechanical problems with the bike at all.
+I mounted Kojak tires on my tikit and thank God not a single tire puncture and no mechanical problems with the bike at all.
 It’s quite funny as riding a small wheeled bicycle to bike tour does get other people/tourists talking to me, haha.
-I would definitely recommend Tasmania for bike touring, abundant places to camp, well paved roads, beautiful tapestry of forestry, it’s really a haven for bike tourers 🙂
+I would definitely recommend Tasmania for bike touring, abundant places to camp, well-paved roads, beautiful tapestry of forestry, it’s really a haven for bike tourers 🙂

 The “Ripio” is the Carretera Austral’s road surface made from rounded riverbed gravel.
 Ripio is used from Cerro Castillo to Villa O’Higgins and makes enjoying this amazing region by bike it’s greatest challenge.